 - anther instructor from Heald College who was, perhaps the worse teacher ever

 This single step fully answered my next steps after graduation and diverted me to a path I might never have found on my own.
-Heald was a private vocational school that focused on two disciplines: business and electrical engineering (EE).
+Heald was a private vocational school that focused on Electrical Engineering (EE).
 Mr. Davis knew me well and recognized that their EE diploma program would be a perfect fit .
 I accepted it on his first call on his recommendation alone.
 I even forgave him for dropping me into another “school” situation that started less than a month after my graduation from PHS – which from anyone else would have been unthinkable.
 I really wanted that summer break after graduation.
+Mr. Davis who queued me up for what became a life changing step.

 So, unlike all my friends who quickly settled into enjoying their summer break, I began catching the early morning Golden Gate Transit bus for San Francisco each day to learn some serious theory and hands-on electrical engineering skills.
 I was thrilled!
 The scholarship paid my tuition, but I had to buy my own books and slide rule.
 You read that correct and I still have that old slide rule, but they did allow us to switch to a portable calculator about half way through the program.

-Thus I began a great academic adventure.
-Up to this point in life, I was only a moderately successful student.
-I was one of those who worked too hard for ‘Cs’ and ‘Bs’ and rarely saw an ‘A’.
-I avoided the “tougher” classes because it took all I had to keep up with the moderate ones.
+With thanks to Mr. Davis, I began a great academic adventure.
+Up to this point in life, I was only that moderately successful student who worked too hard for ‘Cs’ and ‘Bs’, rarely saw an ‘A’.

 But, a new environment, surrounded by new people and teachers who were paid to help us succeed and a full focus on electrons, Ohm’s law, audio and digital signal processing changed me from that struggling C-B student into a nearly straight A student.
-My study life became so much better once I was free from the curse of general education classes that I barely cared anything about.
+My study life became so much better once I was free from the curse of GE classes that I barely cared about.
+To this day, I can’t think about how my life turned out without blessing Mr. Davis for the fork he put in my path and gave me such an amazing opportunity.

-I was so proud, I could have bought a round of beers for my peers two blocks away at Tommy’s Joynt, except that by then, my scholarship had run out and I was just another starving student, paying my way with part time jobs.
+I was so proud, I could have bought a round of beers for my peers two blocks away at Tommy’s Joynt, except that by then, my scholarship had run out and I was just another starving student, surviving on part-time jobs.

 But now I knew that I could produce top quality work and determined to not look back.
 There was just one bump, and this is how it played out.